MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-pipeline.md

 - [Visual Studio Code](https://code.visualstudio.com/download) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and the [Jupyter package](https://pypi.org/project/jupyter/).
 For more information, see [Python in Visual Studio Code](https://code.visualstudio.com/docs/languages/python).

-- Azure Storage general purpose account.
+- [Azure Storage](/azure/storage/common/storage-account-create) general purpose account.
 This exercise uploads PDF files into blob storage for automated indexing.

-- Azure AI Search, Basic tier or above for managed identity and semantic ranking.
-Choose a region that's shared with Azure OpenAI.
+- [Azure AI Search](search-create-service-portal.md), Basic tier or above for managed identity and semantic ranking.
+Choose a region that's shared with Azure OpenAI and Azure AI Services.

-- Azure OpenAI, with a deployment of text-embedding-002.
-For more information about embedding models used in RAG solutions, see [Choose embedding models for RAG in Azure AI Search](tutorial-rag-build-solution-models.md)
+- [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource), with a deployment of text-embedding-002, in the same region as Azure AI Search.
+For more information about embedding models used in RAG solutions, see [Choose embedding models for RAG in Azure AI Search](tutorial-rag-build-solution-models.md).

+- [Azure AI Services multiservice account](/azure/ai-services/multi-service-resource), in the same region as Azure AI Search.
+This resource is used for the Entity Recognition skill that detects locations in your content.

 ## Download the sample